 Early Decision is a big deal because students are more likely to be admitted under Early Decision at schools that have very low acceptance rates.
 This is not true for all Early Decision schools.
-The list below shows the most competitive schools where Early Decision makes a difference.

 6. Most colleges with an Early Decision advantage require the PROFILE financial aid form.

-If you have a very low EFC and need generous financial aid, applying Early Decision at one of the schools that meet 100% of need makes sense.
+If you have a very low EFC and need generous financial aid, applying Early Decision at one of the competitive schools that meet 100% of need makes sense.
 However, be sure to use the school’s net price calculator and be prepared to pay your EFC.
 You should also check with the college to see if they consider PLUS loans as a way of meeting financial need.
 Another area to check is to see how they handle outside scholarships.

 Yes, in the vast majority of cases the college considers Early Decision applicants for all eligible aid.
-The reality is that they simply don’t offer that much merit aid because they don’t have to.
+The reality is that they simply don’t offer that much merit aid to begin with because they don’t have to.
 These are schools with very low acceptance rates-they have no reason to offer generous scholarships to get students to attend.
 This is why students should not apply Early Decision if they want to compare merit offers from various schools.

 9. You can decline Early Decision for financial reasons.

 Students are allowed to decline Early Decision acceptance if they do not receive enough financial aid.
-The process will vary from school.
+The process will vary by school.
 Some will just accept a student notifying the admissions office while others might require supporting documents.
 The important thing to remember is that once you decline, you can’t change your mind.
 For example, if none of the other schools you apply to provide better financial aid, you cannot go back to the Early Decision school and ask to be accepted again.